-Adani Group mulls suing US short-seller for fraud claims
+Adani mulls suing US short-seller as shares sink up to 20%

 Hindenburg said its report followed a two-year investigation and “listed 88 questions it invited the company (Adani) to answer.”
 Most of the allegations involved concerns about the group’s debt levels, activities of its top executives, use of offshore shell companies and past investigations into fraud.
 So far, Adani had answered none of these questions,’’ it said.

-Some of the companies suffered even bigger hits.
+Some of the companies have suffered even bigger hits.